Via Machame Route to the top of Kilimanjaro

 Machame Route, also called “Whiskey Route”, is one of the most scenic and varied routes up to Uhuru Peak and is therefore very popular.

 Due to its altitude profile, the scenically very varied Machame Route offers good possibilities to adapt to the altitude.
 Thus, the chances of a successfully reaching the top of Kilimanjaro are above average.
-You can choose between a shorter (6 days) and longer (7 days) ascent.
-You will spend a total of 8 or 9 days in Tanzania, respectively.
+You will spend a total of 9 days in Tanzania, respectively.

 Charming landscape with great views